Understanding Payday Loan Rates

 If you live in Texas the payday loan rates tend to vary quite a bit from lender to lender.
 Generally speaking, you are going to be looking at a payday loan rate in the 350% range.
 That’s a high-interest rate, but it should be noted that it still comes in below the highest interest rates found in states such as Nevada, Idaho, and Utah.

 Why Are Payday Loan Rates So Much Higher Than Rates Charged For Traditional Loans?

 You may be wondering why it is that payday loan rates are so much higher than the rates charged by banks and other traditional lenders.
 The reason is quite simple, on the part of a lender a payday loan represents a much higher risk of default than a traditional loan does.

 The reason for this is that payday loans are not loans that rely on a credit check.
 Without a credit check, a lender has no idea what the person borrowing money has in terms of finances.
 They could be someone with excellent payment history, but the fact that they are getting a payday loan is usually a pretty good indication that they likely have poor credit.

 Why Do People Get Payday Loans If The Interest Rates Are Higher?

 In most cases, someone who gets a payday loan finds themselves in a bind, and they probably have poor credit as well.
 That means that going to the bank or another type of traditional lender is out of the question since they will likely be turned down.

-The key to using payday loans successfully is to realize that they are a short term loan, and then take action to ensure that you can get your finances in order so you won’t have to rely on them on a regular basis.
+The key to using payday loans successfully is to realize that they are short term loans, and then take action to ensure that you can get your finances in order so you won’t have to rely on them on a regular basis.